 The reality is that, depending on the size of your dog, you could have a project that takes several hours to complete.

 Before starting a clip, be sure to have the proper equipment on hand and set up properly.
 Here is a quick checklist:

 - Ear-cleaning supplies if needed

 You don't want to break off more than you can chew when clipping your dog.
 Some people even prefer to space the clip out over a few days.
 It can be a really physically demanding process, so make sure you give yourself the necessary space and time before committing.

 So after reading and responding to literally hundreds of comments, I wanted to address some common questions and misconceptions.
 And please keep the comments and questions coming so this process can be ongoing—your input is greatly appreciated.

-1. Ceramic blades stay cooler then all metal blades.
+- Ceramic blades stay cooler than all metal blades.
 Don't hesitate to go with ceramic.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.